-Loree Griffin Burns’ Kelley Gillespie.
-First, they opened a lending library filled with Nancy Drew mysteries.
+Loree Griffin Burns and her friend Kelley Gillespie opened a lending library filled with Nancy Drew mysteries.
 They pasted a library card in each book and changed the numbers on their stamp to reflect the new due date.
 “We didn’t have as many patrons as we would have liked,” Burns says.
 “We strong-armed siblings into borrowing.”
 Next Burns and Kelley established the G & G Detective Agency.
 “We were into sleuthing,” she quips, but she admits they spent more time finding mysteries than actually solving them.

 Burns was always “a sucker for a good story.
 That’s still definitely a part of who I am.
 Part of the reason I’m so passionate about telling stories is because of how important stories were in my childhood.”
 As a kid, she never would have guessed that she would become a celebrated author of dramatic nonfiction stories with science as the central focus.

 Although research science defined Burns’ professional life, she also wrote fiction, personal essays and haiku for literary magazines in her free time.
 She even anticipated writing a novel one day.
 A 2003 article on oceanographer Curt Ebbesmeyer changed the path of her writing life.
 “Ebbesmeyer studies surface currents in the world ocean by tracking debris that falls into it, including 28,000 plastic bathtub duckies,” Burns says.
 The article was a revelation because for the first time she considered pulling children into the world of science through stories of actual scientific adventures.
 Ebbesmeyer’s story became Tracking Trash: Flotsam, Jetsam, and the Science of Ocean Motion, part of Houghton Mifflin Harcourt’s Scientists in the Field series.